 For $1200 per person, we landed an inside room on the Norwegian (better known as NCL) Star for 8 nights and 9 days.
 Though we normally stay much higher, we chose deck four on this cruise.
 Disembarkation was only steps from our door, but far away enough (room 4553) that we did not hear the constant traffic.
 It was convenient on the days we were at port, as we simply walked off the boat; no crowds on elevators or stairs to deal with.
 The best part of our cabin was that it had a sliding shower door, as opposed to a shower curtain.
 Housekeeping made us feel welcome with nightly towel animals and chocolates on our pillows.

 My first impressions were that the ship was not as fancy as Celebrity and Princess cruise lines and that the decor was dated.
 I liked the functionality of the pub being so close to the shopping arcade, which is where most people hung out during at sea times.
 Another perk was that NCL used a smart digital screen to show the availability times in all of the restaurants.
 In the past, booking a pay restaurant has been a hassle and inconvenience.
 The smart screen was clever and helpful for the guests.

 Chowing Down on the Star’s Pay Restaurant

-For dinner, we ate at Cagney’s Steakhouse, which had a $20 nominal fee.
+For dinner, Jo and I ate at Cagney’s Steakhouse, which had a $20 nominal fee.
 Though it does require an additional payment, I recommend the pay restaurants for the exquisite service and quality of food that you receive.
 I have never had one to disappoint in all of my sailings.